Crochet Quilt – Tacking and Tying

 - Worsted weight yarn (Medium/4)

 Change the blade in your rotary cutter to the Skip-cut (or skip-stitch) blade.
-Position the quilting ruler 3/4″ (19 mm) from the edge of the fabric & roll the skip-cut blade along the edges of the ruler to create perfectly-spaced perforations.
+Position the quilting ruler 3/4″ (19 mm) from the edge of the fabric and roll the skip-cut blade along the edges of the ruler to create perfectly-spaced perforations.
 Repeat around the entire edge of the backing fabric.

 Stitch summary (US terms):